What is Syncthing?¶

-Syncthing does not specially handle this case, and most files most likely get re-downloaded.
+Syncthing does not specially handle this case, and most files will most likely get re-downloaded.

 In detail, the behavior depends on the scan order.
-If you have folder A and B, and move files from A to B, if A gets scanned first, it will announce removal of the files to others who will remove the files.
-As you rescan B, B will announce addition of new files, and other peers will have nowhere to get them from apart from re-downloading them.
+If you have folders A and B, and move files from A to B, if A gets scanned first, it will announce the removal of the files to others who will then remove the files.
+As you rescan B, B will announce the addition of new files, and other peers will have nowhere to get them from apart from re-downloading them.

-If B gets rescanned first, B will announce additions first, remote peers will reconstruct the files (not rename, more like copy block by block) from A, and then as A gets rescanned remove the files from A.
+If B gets rescanned first, B will announce additions first, and remote peers will then reconstruct the files (not rename, more like copying block by block) from A, and then as A gets rescanned, it will remove the files from A.

-A workaround would be to copy first from A to B, rescan B, wait for B to rebuild on remote ends, and then delete from A.
+A workaround would be to copy first from A to B, rescan B, wait for B to copy the files on the remote side, and then delete from A.

 No. Syncthing is not a great backup application because all changes to your files (modifications, deletions, etc.) will be propagated to all your devices.
-You can enable versioning, but we encourage the use of other tools to keep your data safe from your (or our) mistakes.
+You can enable versioning, but we encourage you to use other tools to keep your data safe from your (or our) mistakes.

 ) in the name?¶